akshayt80/pastry/project3/README.md

 # What is working
 We have implemented the Pastry protocol as described in the paper as given in the project specifications.
 The route and the join mechanisms are also working.

+As of now our join algorithm is little slow O(n^2).
+So, it takes time join operation to finish when the number of nodes is more than 10000.

 # Largest network managed

 We tested for different combinations of number of nodes and number of requests.
 Below are some of the readings for the same: